 canceled.
 You may not attempt additional charges on a PaymentIntent after cancellation.

-- If your integration uses two-step card payments with separate authorize and capture steps, the PaymentIntent’s state changes to
+- If your integration uses two-step card payments with separate authorization and capture steps, the PaymentIntent’s state changes to

 requires_captureafter authorizing the charge.
 You must capture the charge within seven days or the PaymentIntent will be canceled.